ZMYaro/paintz/test_plan.md

 	4. Draw after changing line color
 	5. Draw after changing fill color
 	6. Draw after changing line width
+	7. Swap the line and fill colors with X while drawing
+		* (At time of writing, it will affect the entire path)
+	8. Increase and decrease the line width with [ and ] while drawing
+		* (At time of writing, it will affect the entire path)
-	7. Undo drawing
+	9. Undo drawing
-	8. Confirm cursor changes after increasing line width with:
+	10. Confirm cursor changes after increasing line width with:
 		1. Toolbar menu
 		2. \] key
 		3. Alt+H,S,Z in standalone window
-	9. Confirm cursor changes after decreasing line width with:
+	11. Confirm cursor changes after decreasing line width with:
 		1. Toolbar menu
 		2. \] key
 		3. Alt+H,S,Z in standalone window